 Can someone be responsible for volunteers?

 Yes.
-There does not have to be an employment contract for someone to be considered to be an employee.
+There does not have to be an employment contract for someone to be considered an employee.

 A judge might consider a volunteer to be an employee if the volunteer is under the orders of another person.